Technigo/project-music-releases/README.md

 # Music Releases

-A pair project (by Joel Öhman & Maria Wellander) with the aim to create an responsive page with React components by rendering data from the Spotify API.
+A pair programming project (by Joel Öhman & Maria Wellander) with the aim to create an responsive page with React components by rendering data from the Spotify API.

-## The problem
+## The brief

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+In this project we are building a page which shows new album and single releases, using data from Spotify.
+The main focus was to learn how to use React components.
+By reading through the project brief we decided on what problems to tackle first, which components to add and in which order, an adequate time structure and a constructive mindset.
+During this project we used React, JSX, HTML, CSS & Git.
+If we had more time, we would have wanted to add a full opacity effect on the play button.

 ## View it live

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.